Farid-Karimli/FGK.ai/README.md

 # FGK AI

 This repo contains code that defines my digital embodiment in the form of a chatbot.
-This is an ongoing endeavour of developing a bot that mimics my style of textig, talking and thinking.
+This is an ongoing endeavour of developing a bot that mimics my style of writing and talking.